 Back in 2010, I was employed by a solar company who began using Growatt along with SMA.
 Unfortunately, many early technology Growatt inverters failed and most with the same error codes ie: “error 117” or “error 102” or “No AC Connection” and also “PV Isolation Low”.
 While these were the most common failures, there were also other failure types and error codes.
 The “PV Isolation Low” error occurred either by a solar string having a DC leakage or, the inverter failing on one string which happened often.

-My understanding is that Growatt has changed the technology of their range of inverters to suit Australian conditions and regulations and the new technology seems to be far more reliable.
+My understanding (and I ask to be corrected by Growatt if I’m wrong) is that Growatt has changed the technology of their range of inverters to suit Australian conditions and regulations and the new technology seems to be far more reliable.
 We’ve been installing the new Growatt inverters for a few years now and we’re yet to experience one failure.
 This track record is better than the old technology and hopefully the reliability will continue.
 Though based on the old technology inverters, Growatt in Australia were a bit slow with warranty claims and replacements but they do respond and replacements for broken inverters under warranty do turn up eventually.
 This response time is based on the old technology inverters only – not the new technology.
 We’ve had no failures to date of the new technology inverters.
 I’d like to think that any issues with the new technology are addressed more quickly so we can update this blog accordingly in their favour.

-I have to say (Growatt if you’re reading this and I know you will) it would be a great service to your customers and our business if you were to offer training on how to repair your product on site as Fronius does.
+I have to say (Growatt if you’re reading this) it would be a great service to your customers and our business promotion of your product if you were to offer training on how to repair your product on site as Fronius does.
 This would be even more of an incentive for us to promote your product.
 At the time of writing this blog, Growatt does not offer this service.
 We’re happy to meet with you to move forward on this if you’re willing to come to the table.

 In summery, it seems Growatt are here for the long term in Australia and we’re happy to keep offering their product as a replacement option.
 With a possible on site repair option down the track?